kynesyslabs/sdks/documentation/multichain/solana.md

 1. Data accounts - they store data.
 2. Program accounts - they host program code
-3. Native accounts - native Solana programs, eg. System account which is responsible for creating all accounts.
+3. Native accounts - native Solana programs, eg. the System account which is responsible for creating all accounts.

 An account in Solana is like a file in a normal operating system, and it can contain any data as defined by a program.

 The account you create via a wallet is categorized as a data account owned by the System program.
-An account hosting your program code is a program account owned you (or your account).
+An account hosting your program code is a program account owned by you (your account).

 An account stores data that looks like this: